 Chapter Торіс Study Summary Rate PMID Conclusions Methods Results Sample

 assessment of

 walking speed,

 the Timed Up

 and Go (TUG)

 test, the Sit-to-

 Stand (STS) test,

-and the Four
+and the Four-

 Square Step Test

 (4SST).

 Standardized

 weight-bearing

 radiographs

 obtained

 preoperatively

 and after total

 ankle

 arthroplasty

 were evaluated.

 We analyzed

 clinical,

 functional, and

 radiographic

 measurements

 with a series of

 repeated-

 measures

 analyses of

 variance

 (ANOVAs) with

 post-hoc testing

 to assess

 differences

 between

 preoperative,

 one-year

 Chapter Торіс Study Summary Rate PMID Conclusions Methods Results Sample

 postoperative,

 and most recent

 follow-up data.

 On the basis of

 the number of

 statistical

 comparisons, a

 Bonferroni

 correction was

 completed

 (alpha < 0.003).

-Ankle Arthroplasty, (Asencio, Ankle arthropathy is 4b 25457668 Ankle arthroplasty is a Retrospective The overall AOFAS score 21
+Ankle Arthroplasty, ( Asencio, Ankle arthropathy is 4b 25457668 Ankle arthroplasty is a Retrospective The overall AOFAS score 21

-ankle (TAR) 2014) very frequent in promising alternative study of 21 improved from patients
+ankle (TAR) 2014 ) very frequent in promising alternative study of 21 improved from patients

 haemophilic patients. to arthrodesis in patients with 40.2±19.4 (pre-surgery)

 Prostheses are valuable haemophilic patients. haemarthropath to 85.3±11.4 (post-

 alternatives to y who surgery).
 The function

 arthrodesis in non- underwent ankle score increased from

 haemophilic patients. arthroplasty (32 23.6±7.7 to 35.9±6.7 and

-This Study reports the ankles), with dorsiflexion from

-experience of a single additional 0.3°±5.0° to 10.3°±4.4°.
+This Study reports the experience of a single ankles), with additional dorsiflexion from 0.3°±5.0° to 10.3°±4.4°.

 centre in France on the surgery, if Two patients underwent

 use of prostheses in needed, from further ankle

 haemophilic patients.
 July 2002 to arthrodesis.
 On X-ray,

 September 2009 both tibial and talar

-(mean follow-up components were stable
+(mean follow-up components were stable and correctly placed in

 4.4±1.7 years).
-The American and correctly placed in all ankles.
+The American all ankles.
 Alignment

+Orthopaedic was good.

-Orthopaedic Foot and Ankle was good.
+Foot and Ankle was guuu.

 Society (AOFAS)

 ankle-hindfoot

 scale was used

 to evaluate pain,

 function, ankle

-Tunction, ankle
+runction, ankle